The Inward Investment and International Taxation Review: Mexico

 1 Eduardo Barrón is an international tax partner at Deloitte Impuestos y Servicios Legales, SC (Deloitte Mexico).
 The author would like to thank Carl E Koller Lucio for his assistance in preparing this chapter.

-2 The tax authorities have on occasion taken the position that such capital contributions not recorded with a commercial or civil notary cannot be considered by them as capital contributions, although such lack of formality is precisely the sort of benefit that variable capital rules grant.
+2 The tax authorities have on occasion taken the position that such capital contributions not recorded with a commercial or civil notary cannot be considered by them as capital contributions, although such a lack of formality is precisely the sort of benefit that variable capital rules grant.
 However, they have been unsuccessful in a number of litigation cases, and the Taxpayer's Attorney General has also criticised the practice.

 3 Business or entrepreneurial activities are defined by the Federal Fiscal Code as industrial, commercial, livestock, agricultural, fishing or forestry activities; personal independent services are defined by the VAT Law as those that do not fall within such business activity definitions.